ptaiga/organizer/README.md

  - [x] Email notification about today tasks
  - [x] Separate application for user profile

-**Profile**:
- - [ ] Checkbox in profile to subscribe/unsubscribe today notification
- - [ ] Profile page with all user's data
- - [ ] Ability to change email
- - [ ] Link to confirm email
- - [ ] Checkbox for random tasks in daily email
- - [ ] Choose number of random tasks in daily email

-**UX/UI**:
- - [ ] Turn on/off sidebar save to cookies
- - [ ] Wrap/unwrap block with active projects in sidebar

 **Refactoring**:
  - [x] Review projects_change and projects_rename view

 **Bugs**:
- - [ ] Changing task from Today folder redirect to task's project
  - [x] Crash introduction page style when use https
  - [x] Week counts next Sunday tasks
  - [x] Url 'organizer/asdf' go to Inbox with "Asdf" header